apollographql/apollo-client/docs/source/apollo-client/react.md

 });
 ```

-This style of usage leads to the greatest decoupling between your presentational component (`MyComponent`) and Apollo, and is recommended.
+This style of usage leads to the greatest decoupling between your presentational component (`MyComponent`) and Apollo.

-XXX: do we want to say that?

 <h3 id="graphql-mutations">For Mutations</h3>